mhausenblas/operator-101/README.md

 Strictly speaking, this is not the best use case for an operator since it's not really about the life cycle management of an app: a number of alternative solutions, from a simple controller to a shell script using `kubectl` would do the same job.
 However, since it's conceptually easy to understand what the operator's job is and the custom resources gives us a nice way to configure the actual behavior, the policy enforcement—for example, annotating the pod or a more extreme measure like deleting its owner, such as a deployment—we do it nevertheless.
+Also, others also seem to be fine with applying the operator pattern in such a context, see for example the [rbac-manager/](https://reactiveops.github.io/rbac-manager/).
 May the Kube gods have mercy on us.

 Table of contents: